-US Election Results: Why The Polls Were Wrong About Donald Trump
+This Is Why The Polls Got The Election Results So Terribly Wrong About Donald Trump

 This morning, just hours after Donald Trump won the presidential election in an upset over Hillary Clinton, I took a look at my group chat text exchanges from last night and saw the blatant idiocy of my expectations made manifest.